 In this week's Ontario Respiratory Pathogen Bulletin, Public Health Ontario states that influenza activity across the province is low, but higher when compared to what had been reported the previous week.
-Both influenza A and influenza B have been identified in the most recent week of influenza surveillance.
+Both influenza A and influenza B have been reported in the most recent week of influenza surveillance.

-In this week's FluWatch, the Public Health Agency of Canada reports that while 32% of cases identified in the most recent week were influenza B, the most commonly identified influenza strain so far this season is influenza A, with 77% of subtyped specimens being the A(H3N2) strain.
-The greatest percentage of influenza A(H3N2) cases (45%) have been among those aged 65 and over, while 87% of influenza B cases have been among those under the age of 45.
+In this week's FluWatch, the Public Health Agency of Canada reports that 76% of cases identified so far this season are influenza A, with 73% of subtyped specimens being the A(H3N2) strain.
+Influenza B has been identified in 24% of cases this season, which is higher than usual for this time of year.
+The greatest percentage of influenza A(H3N2) cases (44%) have been among those aged 65 and over, while 87% of influenza B cases have been among those under the age of 45.